munin-monitoring/munin/doc/reference/munin.conf.rst

 DESCRIPTION
 ===========

 This is the configuration file for the munin master.
-It is used by :ref:`munin-update` and :ref:`munin-limits`
+It is used by :ref:`munin-update`, :ref:`munin-limits` and :ref:`munin-httpd`.

+Location in packages is usually ``/etc/munin/`` while if compiled from source it is often found in ``/etc/opt/munin/``.

+The structure is:

+#.
+One general/global section
+#.
+Zero or more group section(s)
+#.
+One or more host section(s)

+Group and host sections are defined by declaring the group or host name in brackets.
+Everything under a section definition belongs to that section, until a new group or host section is defined.

 .. note::

-        All global directives have to be defined in the first section of the file!
+        As **the global section** is not defined through brackets, it **must be found prior to any group or host sections**.
         It will not work if you place them in later sections of the config file.
         We recommend to use the delivered munin.conf file and adapt it to your needs.